LupienLab/whereAreECDNAs/README.md

 source("testDemo.R")
 ```

-Users should update the input file paths and parameters in `testDemo.R` according to their own datasets.
+Before running the script, update the input file paths and analysis parameters according to your dataset.

 ## Input Data

 The analysis generally requires:

-* A single-cell ATAC-seq fragment file or cell-by-feature accessibility matrix.
+* A single-cell ATAC-seq fragment file.
 * A list of valid cell barcodes.
 * Genomic coordinates defining the ecDNA amplicon intervals.
 * Appropriate genome annotation and chromosome information.